wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopify/manual.md

 {{% introduction_app "Shopify" %}}

+**Note**: Our Shopify app is unavailable in Norway and Finland.
+For more information, email the Integration Team at <integration@multisafepay.com>

 ### 1. Installation & Configuration

 1. Use the following links to activate the individual payment methods and click on the install button on the bottom right.